 How can I prevent cystitis?

 Cystitis is a bladder infection.
-Symptoms may include frequent, painful weeing, lower tummy pain, smelly urine and fever.
-Simple steps to help prevent cystitis include passing water after sex and monitoring blood sugar.
+Symptoms may include frequent, painful urinating, lower tummy pain, smelly urine and a raised temperature (fever).
+Simple steps to help prevent cystitis include passing urine after sex and monitoring blood sugar (glucose).
 Recurrent bouts need a medical review.

 What is the outlook?